Casual Models of Partisan Minds

 methodology

 Do Americans see partisanship as the source of other citizens’ policy preferences, or do they believe policy preferences determine what party others choose?
-These two worldviews induce divergent responses to information about others’ issue concerns: if party is a cause, then different issue concerns are correlated outcomes, but if it is a consequence, then the different issues are substitute explanations.
-Using a laboratory experiment, I find most individuals consistently interpret others’ actions according to one of these narratives.
-However, as they learn about others’ lack of ideological constraint, they increasingly attribute others’ actions to issue-motivations.
+These two worldviews induce divergent responses to information about others’ issue concerns: if party is a cause, then different issue concerns are correlated outcomes, but if it is a consequence, then different issues are substitute explanations.
+Using a laboratory experiment, I find that political independents consistently interpret others’ actions according to a policy-motivated theory, but partisans apply a double standard: they attribute co-partisans’ policy preferences to individual preference, but attribute out-partisans’ policy preferences to partisanship.
+However, these beliefs are not immutable; as participants learn about the variability in policy preferences within each party, they increasingly attribute others’ actions to issue-motivations.

 📄 View Working Paper (PDF)